-Ireland's round towers have provided food for thought both for academics and amateur antiquarians over the last centuries and the jury is still occasionally out on the finer points - but the most exotic theories as to their origin and purpose have been dispelled.
-So let us take a (light-hearted) look at what explanations people came up with, often ignoring Irish history while dreaming up their "explanations"...
+Ireland's round towers have provided food for thought both for academics and amateur antiquarians over the last centuries and the jury is still occasionally out on the finer points, but the most exotic theories as to their origin and purpose have been dispelled.
+Let's take a light-hearted look at what explanations people came up with, often ignoring Irish history while dreaming up their "explanations"...

 most of them originating in the (mistaken) belief that the round towers could not have been erected by Irish builders.
 Regardless of their origin, the round towers are one of the most intriguing of Ireland's man-made wonders.

 One of the most far-fetched explanations for the impressive Irish erections was provided (or rather dreamt up) by the Orientalist Henry O'Brien in 1832, totally hooked on Eastern culture and philosophy.
 In a long and winding treatise, he came to the conclusion that the pillars of stone were the visible legacy of a phallocentric Buddhist cult.
 According to O'Brien's version of history, Ireland once had an influx of Buddhist immigrants who raised the round towers as places of phallic worship.
 This happened before Saint Patrick, obviously.
 Notwithstanding logic, missing evidence, and the simple fact that round towers were erected well past Patrick's time, the Royal Irish Academy granted O'Brien a price of £ 20 for his work.

 The Danish Connection

 To be honest, the Buddhist theory was not the first time a “foreign” background to the Irish round tower was suggested.
 In 1724 Thomas Molyneux published "A discourse concerning the Danish mounts, forts, and towers."
 His theory in a nutshell: Danish Vikings built the round towers after arriving in Ireland.